offthedial/site/src/pages/staff.md

   iconUrl={cysabi}
 >

-> <p className="text-xl">**woah! you found me !**</p>
+> <p className="text-lg">**woa, u found me!**</p>

-i'm the dev behind the entire site! i've rewritten it about 5 times ,, and i also built both the discord bot to help with managing tournaments, and the overlays that you see on stream !
+i'm the dev behind the site, and have rewritten it countless times.. i also made the discord bot and the overlays that you see on stream!

-i like boba, fizzy boba especially. in splatoon, i'm a glooga dualies one-trick, and i always make sure to die with my special up :D
+my weakness is fizzy drinks, boba especially. in splatoon, i'm a glooga dualies one-trick, and i always make sure to die with my special up :D

 </Card></Secret>